 Module Aims: Optimisation is at the core of many disciplines.
 Whether we want to improve the performance of a machine learning model, increase the efficiency of an aircraft design, or simply reduce the costs of productions in a business operation, we must deploy computational optimisation methods for achieving the best results.
-In this module, we will cover mathematical and algorithmic fundamentals of optimisation, including derivative and derivative-free approaches for both linear and nonlinear problems.
+In this module, we will cover mathematical and algorithmic fundamentals of optimisation, including derivative and derivative-free approaches for both linear and non-linear problems.
 We will also discuss advanced topics, such as multi-objective optimisation, handling uncertainty, principled methods when problem evaluations are computationally expensive, and performance comparison between stochastic optimisers, in the context of real-world problems.

-Module Content: Lectures:

-- Introduction to optimisation.
+Module Content: Introduction to optimisation.

-- Derivatives and related gradient descent methods.
+- Derivatives and related gradient descent methods. - Stochastic and evolutionary methods. - Constrained optimisation problems. - Multi-objective optimisation and decision-making.

-- Bracketing methods.

-- Direct methods.

-- Stochastic and evolutionary methods.

-- Constrained problems.

-- Multi-objective optimisation and decision making.

-- Model-based methods.
+Model-based methods.

-- Optimisation under uncertainty.

-- Performance comparison for stochastic optimisers.
+Performance comparison for stochastic optimisers.

-- Labs programmatically explore optimisation problems and algorithms.
+The labs will programmatically explore optimisation problems and algorithms.